 Small Deployment Topology

 The simplest topology suitable for small deployments is to deploy a Search slave on every Cortex node.
-Then access Search Server via a
+Then access Search Server through the

 Large Deployment Topology

 Large deployments typically have a separate cluster of Search slaves behind a stateless load balancer.
-The cluster is accessed via the load balancer URL.
+The cluster is accessed through the load balancer URL.

-As a starting point, EP recommends deploying one Search slave for every three Cortex servers to support catalog searching and browsing.
+As a starting point, Elastic Path recommends deploying one Search slave for every three Cortex servers to support catalog searching and browsing.
 This ratio may vary depending on the searching and browsing patterns for the store and customizations that change search server usage.
 A large deployment example is shown below: